isovector/draconian-results/pho.md

 [Retail businesses, vending markets and episodic markets]()

-Retail businesses are required to:\
+Retail businesses are required to continue operating under their COVID-19 Safety Plan.
+A plan must:\

 -   Establish capacity limits based on 5 square metres of unencumbered